weeeBox/mobile-system-design/README.md

 ## Defining The Task
 The interviewer defines the task.
 For example: _"Design Twitter Feed"_.
 Your first step is to figure out the scope of the task:
 - **Client-side only** -  just a client-app: you have the backend and API available.
-- **Client-side + API**  -  likely choice for most interviews: you need to design a client app and API.
+- **Client-side + API**  -  most likely choice for most interviews: you need to design a client app and API.
-- **Client-side + API + Back-end** -  less likely choice since most mobile engineers would not have a proper backend experience.
+- **Client-side + API + Back-end** -  least likely choice since most mobile engineers would not have a proper backend experience.
 If the interviewer asks server-side questions - let them know that you're most comfortable with the client-side and don't have hands-on experience with backend infrastructure.
 It's better to be honest than trying to fake your knowledge.
 If they still persist - let them know that everything you know comes from books, YouTube videos, and blog posts.

 ## Gathering Requirements
 Task requirements can be split into **functional**, **non-functional** and **out of scope**.
 We'll define them in the scope of "Design Twitter Feed" task.